windyboy/hass-migrate/README.md

 **Options:**
 - `--schema`: PostgreSQL schema name (default: PG_SCHEMA env var or 'hass')

+**Validation Limitations:**

+The current validation (`hamigrate validate`) performs only row count comparison between source and target databases.
+This is a basic check that ensures the number of rows matches but does not verify data integrity, content accuracy, or detect subtle migration errors.

+For production migrations, consider additional validation steps:
+- **Manual Sampling**: Spot-check random rows in key tables
+- **Checksum Validation**: Compare MD5/SHA256 hashes of table data (requires custom scripts)
+- **Application Testing**: Run Home Assistant with migrated data and verify functionality
+- **Statistics Verification**: Ensure historical data and trends are preserved

+Future versions may include configurable sampling and checksum validation options.

 ## Supported Tables

 The tool migrates all Home Assistant recorder tables: